Boukos/CSCI-3753/Homework/ProblemSet_2.md

 Problem5
 ---------------
 * **Suppose you are asked to design a server application consisting of two processes P1 and P2, such that (1) P2 is to sleep until woken up by P1, whereupon (2) P2 would take a 10 MB file from P1 and compress it.
 What forms of IPC would be best suited to implement these types of information sharing?
 Describe your solution.**
+ * (1) signals (for P1 to wakeup P2)
+ * (2) shared memory(for sharing the 10 MB file).
+It seems like we would want something minimalsuch as a signal for P1 to send to P2, and something fast such as sharedmemory for reading/writing the 10 MB file.

 *****************************